sunchain-fr/Ansible-Fabric-Starter/README.md

 * **root_peer** - node will be used to create all channels and instantiate chaincode for the whole network (one role per network)
 * **peer** - node will peer and api container for specified organization.
 * **explorer** - node will serve Hyperledger Blockchain explorer, served port and explorer version configurable in 'group_vars/all.yml'.

+# Local development

+A vagrantfile has been created with 2 Ubuntu VM.
+Please refer to [vagrant documentation](https://www.vagrantup.com/docs) to created them.
+A hosts_raft_dev.yml has also been created to work with those 2 local VM

 #### Known issues